FSGeoff/Stats/README.md

     Edit to "outDir": "./build"</br>
 - open _package.json_
 - go to the scripts section
-- Delete the existing text script and replace with:
+- Delete the existing test script and replace with:
-+   "start:build": "tsc-w", </br>
++   "start:build": "tsc -w", </br>
     "start:run": "nodemon build/index.js", </br>
     "start": "concurrently npm:start:*"
 - Go to the terminal and run __npm start__